lauradefrutos/lauradefrutos/README.md

 # Hi there, I'm Laura! 👋

-I'm a PhD candidate at the [Neurobiology of Language](https://twitter.com/NeuroLang_BCBL) research group at the [Basque center on Cognition, Brain and Language (BCBL)](https://www.bcbl.eu/es/investigacion/grupos-de-investigacion/neurobiologa-lenguaje) in [San Sebastián - Donostia](https://www.sansebastianturismoa.eus/es/) (Spain).
+I'm a PhD candidate under the supervision of [Dr. Ileana Quiñones](https://scholar.google.com.ar/citations?hl=es&user=dR4l9FcAAAAJ) and [Dr. Lucia Amoruso](https://scholar.google.com.ar/citations?user=2V_1BWcAAAAJ&hl=es) at the [Neurobiology of Language](https://twitter.com/NeuroLang_BCBL) research group at the [Basque center on Cognition, Brain and Language (BCBL)](https://www.bcbl.eu/es/investigacion/grupos-de-investigacion/neurobiologa-lenguaje) in [San Sebastián - Donostia](https://www.sansebastianturismoa.eus/es/) (Spain).
 My thesis is oriented to 2 main goals:
 - :hospital: Develop an intraoperative protocol for awake patient surgery technique in patients with right hemisphere brain tumors.
 - :books: Investigate how a brain lesion in the right hemisphere affects the social cognition processes and the personality of the patient.